Get in Touch

 Introduction

-This section offers a broad overview of when to apply 'machine learning', key considerations, and its fundamental meaning, including advantages and disadvantages.
-Topics include data types (structured/unstructured, static/streamed), data integrity and volume, data-driven versus user-driven analytics, and the distinction between statistical models and machine learning models.
-It also covers challenges in unsupervised learning, the bias-variance trade-off, iteration and evaluation processes, cross-validation techniques, and the differences between supervised, unsupervised, and reinforcement learning.
+This module offers a broad overview of when to apply 'machine learning,' key considerations, and underlying concepts, including advantages and disadvantages.
+Topics include data types (structured/unstructured/static/streamed), data validity and volume, data-driven versus user-driven analytics, statistical models compared to machine learning models, challenges in unsupervised learning, the bias-variance trade-off, iterative evaluation, cross-validation methodologies, and distinctions between supervised, unsupervised, and reinforcement learning.

 MAJOR TOPICS